GuideApr 16, 2024

 It’s also worth noting that a set of databases known as “NewSQL” databases have emerged, adopting many of the distributed system architecture principles introduced by NoSQL databases while attempting to provide the full relational semantics of traditional RDBMS.
 These databases include Google Cloud Spanner and Cockroach DB and offer a different set of tradeoffs to Cassandra and other NoSQL databases.

-Learn About Benchmarking NoSQL Databases
+Learn about Benchmarking NoSQL Databases

-Options for Implementing NoSQL
+Options for implementing NoSQL

 From a practical perspective, how do you go about actually moving to NoSQL and implementing your first application?
 In general, there are three ways to approach your adoption of a NoSQL database:

-New applications
+Option #1: New applications

 Many begin with NoSQL by applying it in new cloud applications and starting from the ground up.
 This approach avoids the pain of application rewrites and data migrations.

-Augmentation
+Option #2: Augmentation

 Some choose to augment an existing system by adding a NoSQL component to it.
 This often happens with applications that have outgrown an RDBMS due to scale problems or the need for better availability.

-Full rip-replace
+Option #3: Full rip-replace

 For systems that exhibit growing costs, or are breaking in major ways due to increased user concurrency, data velocity, or data volume, a full replacement is done with a NoSQL database.

-Continue Your NoSQL Education
+Continue your NoSQL education

 Cost-effective, horizontal scaling.
 Zero downtime.
 The flexibility to handle all data types and to make changes on the fly.
 Several database types to handle a variety of use cases.
 NoSQL databases have a lot to offer.
 Are they a good fit for your data environment and organizational goals?